Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Theoretical framework

+The explicit interaction of the matter degrees of freedom with the photons as in Eqs.~(\ref{eq:velocity-gauge-hamiltonian}) and (\ref{eq:length-gauge-hamiltonian}), requires that we work with the \textit{bare masses, $m$ and $M_l$, for the electrons and nuclei respectively, as it is usually done in QED~\cite{spohn2004, bethe1947}}. {In electronic structure theory and quantum chemistry, however,} the observable masses of the particles are used {and the transverse photon modes are discarded}.
+The Hamiltonian describing this setting of interacting electrons and nuclei is

-where $m_{e}$ and $M_{n,l}$ are the \textit{renormalized} or \textit{observable masses} of the electrons and nuclei, respectively.
-In the quantum mechanics setting, the observable mass of the particles is derived from non-relativistic QED by tracing out the photon degrees and including their contributions $m_{pt}$ and $M_{l, pt}$ approximately in $m_{e}$ and $M_{n,l}$.
-This leads to a relation between the bare and the observable masses of the form~\cite{spohn2004,hainzl2002,craig1998}
+where $m_{e}$ and $M_{n,l}$ are the \textit{renormalized} or \textit{observable masses} of the electrons and nuclei in free space, respectively.
+In standard formulations of QED the following relation is assumed between the bare and the observable masses~\cite{spohn2004,hainzl2002,craig1998}

-The photon-induced masses $m_{pt}$ and $M_{pt,l}$ are interpreted respectively as the masses acquired by the electrons and nuclei due to the interaction with the photon field~\cite{craig1998}, and the bare masses $m$ and $M_{l}$ are chosen to represent the contribution from the matter degrees that depends on how the electromagnetic modes decay for increasing photon frequencies~\cite{hainzl2002}.
-In the following we want to investigate the influence of the bare masses on important properties of atomic and molecular systems, specifically if we change the environment due to an optical cavity.
-But before we do so, let us consider how commonly the bare and the observable masses are related~\cite{craig1998,spohn2004,hainzl2002}.
+The photon-induced masses $m_{pt}$ and $M_{pt,l}$ are interpreted respectively as the masses acquired by the electrons and nuclei due to the interaction with the photon field~\cite{craig1998}.
+The bare masses of NRQED and the renormalized masses are related via the free-space energy-momentum relation (see Sec.~\ref{sec:free-electron} for details).
+How well these two descriptions agree for other observables and properties of different systems is the main topic of this work.
+At this point it is important to mention that the Hamiltonians defined in this section refer to general many-body systems in three dimensions.
+In what follows in order to have exactly solvable models we will, however, focus on one-dimensional atomic and molecular models which can be simulated exactly when coupled to the electromagnetic continuum of modes.
+In the atomic case (Sec.~\ref{subsec:atomic-system}) we will consider only the single-electron case, while for the molecule (Sec.~\ref{subsec:molecular-system}) we have two electrons and two positively charged nuclei.
+But before we do so, let us consider how typically the bare and the observable masses are related~\cite{craig1998,spohn2004,hainzl2002}.